mimblewimble/grin-rfcs/text/0000-slatepack.md

 3. (Fallback) If the synchronous transaction fails, a `SlatePack Message` string is output for manual asynchronous transport by the user

+### With Three or More Parties

+Some possible future Slatepack transactions may require more than two parties to successfully build.
+These cases should not require any breaking changes to the core Slatepack standard workflow.

+The exact flow order (round-robin etc) will be defined by the accompanying RFCs that define the possible future multiple party slates themselves.
+In some cases, new slate versions may require (non-breaking) updates to this RFC.
+From there, the same standard Slatepack standard workflow of attempting to exchange the data via Tor first with an ascii armor fallback is still valid.

+For example, a future Slatepack version might add or extend a field to include an array containing a `SlatePack Address` for each party in the order desired to finish building the transaction.
+The wallet of each subsequent party will attempt to establish a connection with the next via Tor.
+In the event of a Tor failure it would be the responsibility of the most recent party to manually transport it to the next.

+In cases with many parties, the fallback method of the Slatepack standard could quickly become cumbersome if, for example, every third participant fails to achieve a Tor connection.

 ## Implementation Timeline

 1. Initial SlatePack implementation introduced with the _July 2020 hard fork_